kapil1831/linkedin-clone/README.md

 This project emphasizes on building a linkedin clone web app.This project uses React, Redux and firebase as its techstack;

-# this linkedin clone web app have following features implementations:
+### This linkedin clone web app have following features implementations:
 - User Authentication and persistent user login across sessions using firebase auth service
 - global states (e.g. user details) are managed using edux.
 - Different user can Create post, See others post, Like/Unlike each-others post in Real Time.